swapUniba/RecSysCarbonFootprint/README.md

 1. [src/tuning_tracker.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/tuning_tracker.py) performs the hyper-parameter tuning of a given algorithm on a given dataset (both passed as script’s arguments), carrying out the grid-search.

 NOTES:
-- All the available models and datasets are defined in src/config/global_config.pyfile.
+- All the available models and datasets are defined in [src/config/global_config.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/config/global_config.py) file.
-- All the grid-search params ranges for each model are defined in src/config/hyperparam folder.
+- All the grid-search params ranges for each model are defined in [src/config/hyperparam.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/config/hyperparam.py) folder.
 - The results are saved in results folder.
 - Parameters names are case unsensitive while parameters values are case sensitive.